lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 Third Thursday Office Hour
 --------------------------

-We will have a DP0 office hour for the Australia and Asia timezones on the third Thursday of every month at 8am Tokyo / 9am Sydney (which is Wed 4pm in US Pacific Daylight Time).
-This will be open time for DP0 delegates to drop in, discuss their DP0-related activities with Rubin staff and with each other.
+We will have a DP0 office hour for the Australia and Asia timezones on the third Thursday of every month at 8am Tokyo / 9am Sydney (e.g., Wed 4pm in US Pacific Daylight Time).
+This will be open time for DP0 delegates to drop in, discuss their DP0-related activities with Rubin staff and with each other, and get support if needed.

 | **Dates:**
 | 1.
+Thu July 15 2021
 | 2.
+Thu Aug 18 2021
+| 3.
+Thu Sep 15 2021
+| 4.
+Thu Oct 10 2021
+| 5.
+Thu Nov 17 2021
+| 6.
+Thu Jan 19 2021

 **Connection Info:** (HAVE TO MAKE A GOOGLE FORM FOR THIS)